What I Learned My First Year Homeschooling!

-My husband was home schooled his whole life (K-12).
-When we got married everyone was a bit curious if I would homeschool our children, since my husband had been.
-My answer to those curious people was a firm, “No way!
+My husband was homeschooled and when we got married everyone was a bit curious if I would homeschool our own children.
+My immediate answer was a firm, “No way!
 Not going to do it!”

 Here is what I was thinking at that point in my life: